At a Glance

 School uniforms are worn daily at Resurrection-St. Paul School.
 Our exclusive uniform provider is Lands' End.
 Uniforms may be purchased online or at a Sears store.

-Hot Lunch is available daily at Resurrection-St. Paul School through Tommy’s Food Service.
-Each family provides pre-payment via PayPal or check into a student lunch account.
+Lunch Box.
+Each family provides pre-payment via Credit or Debit card in their student's lunch account.
 Purchases by the student are deducted from that account.
-Parents may view their student’s purchases through an online service.
-Approximately half of our students participate in the hot lunch program each day.
+Approximately half of our students participate in the hot lunch program each day.is available daily at Resurrection-St. Paul School through

 Resurrection-St. Paul School also offers daily milk separate from the hot lunch program.
 The milk program involves the pre-payment of $10 per milk order for the entire school year.
 An order form is sent to school families the first week of school.
 Milk orders are billed annually via FACTS in September.
-We serve 1% white or Nonfat chocolate.
-Milks cannot be purchased through Tommy’s Food Service although other beverages are available.
+We offer 1% white or Nonfat chocolate milk.
+Milk cannot be purchased through Lunch Box.

 Positive School Environment